 Always keep a bottle of water (preferably of room temperature).
 It helps in concentrating on work by reducing stress and increasing hydration in your body.
 Your mood improves when you are hydrated, which leads to an optimal bodily condition for extended work hours.

-Physical work out including, walking releases endorphins which makes you feel good, and therefore, you will be able to work better.
+Physical work out or exercising at home with workout equipment releases endorphins which makes you feel good, and therefore, you will be able to work better.

 Napping is an effective way of regaining your lost energy.
 Take a 15-minute power nap to relax so you can resume your work with a better mood.